ibm-cloud-docs/hs-crypto/initialize_hsm.md

   ```
   {: pre}

   A list of signature key files found on the workstation is displayed.
-When prompted, enter the key number of the signature key file to select for signing subsequent administrative commands. <!--If a signature key file is already selected for signing administrative commands, this is indicated when the list of signature key files is displayed. -->
+When prompted, enter the key number of the signature key file to select for signing subsequent administrative commands.
+And then enter the password for the signature key file. <!--If a signature key file is already selected for signing administrative commands, this is indicated when the list of signature key files is displayed. -->

   <!-- **Tip**: Before you run the `cryptounit-exit-impr` command to exit imprint mode, the command needs to be signed by a crypto unit administrator using the signature key.
 After the crypto unit exits imprint mode, all commands to the crypto unit must be signed. -->